-SUDL is a 501c3 non-profit corporation with one Executive Director and a Board of Directors with nine current members.
+SUDL is a 501c3 nonprofit corporation with one Executive Director, a Board of Directors and an Advisory Council named the “Champions Council.”
 The budget is managed by the Executive Director with cooperation of the Board Treasurer, and approval of the Board.
 The Board President and Members meet periodically with the Executive Director to review the direction and methods of SUDL, to make necessary changes in order to achieve SUDL’s primary goal, and beyond.

-Existing Teachers at the targeted secondary schools are hired as coaches, with training provided SUDL members and associates with substantial policy debate experience.
+Existing Teachers at participating secondary schools are brought on as Teacher Facilitators.
+Coaching for each participating schools is provided by a dedicated SUDL coach with substantial policy debate experience.

 Mr. Goldberg graduated from McGeorge School of Law.
 He began his legal career at Legal Services of Northern California (LSNC) where he interned while a law student.
 He has worked with the Human Rights Fair Housing Commission and returned to work with LSNC in 2001 as a staff attorney.
 Stephen has also worked for Northern California Lawyers for Civil Justice, the Coalition of California Welfare Rights Organizations and the Legal Center for the Elderly and Disabled.
 His areas of expertise include public benefits, housing, health care and child support.
 Stephen has been involved in significant cases regarding CalWORKs, CalFresh, General Assistance, In Home Supportive Services, Medi-Cal, county health care, public and subsidized housing, housing discrimination and landlord/tenant issues.
 Most recently, Stephen was lead trial counsel in a major environmental justice case involving a proposed underground natural gas storage facility in an urban area.
 Stephen has taught in the paralegal program at American River College since 1998, including teaching landlord-tenant law, administrative law and client interviewing.
 He also has taught legal writing at University of California Davis King Hall School of Law.
 Stephen currently coaches debate both the Nevada Union High School and CK McClatchy High School debate teams.
 He has coached at Nevada Union since 1998, and at Sacramento Jesuit High School from 1996 to 2013.